North–South express railway: Sino-Japanese competition for infrastructure projects

 According to a report by the Asia Development Bank (ADB), Southeast Asia needs US$1.7 trillion annually from 2016 to 2030 on infrastructure to maintain its growth momentum.
 In this context, Japan and China have increasingly emerged as regional technical and economic competitors, as evidenced by their rivalry for infrastructure projects through funding entities and large-scale technological systems across Southeast Asia as seen in Sino-Japanese competition for developing high-speed rail in Thailand and the recent completion of the Jakarta-Bandung High-speed Railway, Indonesia's first ever high speed railway, built using Chinese technical assistance.

-In Vietnam, the first Ho Chi Minh City Metro is largely backed by funding and expertise from the JICA, as well as Sumitomo Corp. and Shimizu-Maeda, two huge Japanese conglomerates.
-The inaugural line of the Hanoi Metro, on the other hand, relies on support and technical expertise from a consortium of Chinese companies headed by the China Railways Sixth Group.
+In Vietnam, the first Ho Chi Minh City Metro is largely backed by funding and expertise from the Japanese governmental agency JICA as well as the engineering conglomerates Sumitomo, Shimizu and Maeda.
+The inaugural line of the Hanoi Metro, on the other hand, relies on support and technical expertise from a consortium of Chinese companies headed by the state-owned China Railways Sixth Group.

-Le Hong Hiep, a research fellow at the ISEAS – Yusof Ishak Institute (Singapore) emphasized that while working with Vietnamese partners to make the project more sellable to the Vietnamese public and lawmakers, Japanese companies may also need to keep an eye on their Chinese competitors who benefit from China's large funds available for overseas high-speed rail projects under the Belt and Road Initiative (BRI).
-Although Chinese contractors and China-funded projects have a poor track record in Vietnam and are perceived negatively by the Vietnamese public, if China can provide the desired technology and offer favorable financing conditions for the project, this may tip the balance in their favor, especially given that China's high-speed train technologies have witnessed major advances in recent years.